OVI / DUI Secondary Consequences

 - Travel: A conviction, or even an arrest, may affect one’s ability to travel to other countries, such as Canada

 To avoid the potential secondary consequences of a DUI / OVI, it is necessary to avoid a DUI / OVI conviction.
 If the DUI / OVI charges are dismissed or reduced, there is no DUI / OVI conviction.
 To have a chance of getting DUI/OVI charges dismissed or reduced, you must plead not guilty, and your chances increase significantly by hiring a skilled DUI / OVI lawyer.
-If you decide to contest the DUI / OVI, you will need an attorney who has experience with DUI / OVI investigations and the DUI / OVI court process, as well as expertise in field sobriety tests, breath tests, blood tests, and urine tests.Attorney For DUI / OVI Defense In Columbus And Central Ohio
+If you decide to contest the case and it's in central Ohio, you will need a Columbus DUI / OVI attorney who has experience with DUI / OVI investigations and the DUI / OVI court process, as well as expertise in field sobriety tests, breath tests, blood tests, and urine tests.Attorney For DUI / OVI Defense In Columbus And Central Ohio

 Our practice is focused on DUI / OVI defense, and we represent clients charged with DUI / OVI in Columbus and Central Ohio.
 For more information about our practice, please see the firm overview.
 You can also read what our clients say and review our past case results.
 We limit the number of cases we accept so we can provide personal service to our clients.
 If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.